Young Maylay: Early years: 2000–2005

 His rapping career eventually took off in 2000, at the age of 21.
-With help from King T, Maylay made his first appearance in Killa Tay's Thug Thisle, with the song #1 Hottest Coast (Killa Cali) in 2000.
-Later he appeared in Rodney O & Joe Cooley's Summer Heat in 2002.
+With help from King T, Maylay made his first appearance in Killa Tay's Thug Thisle, with the song "#1 Hottest Coast (Killa Cali)" in 2000.
+Later he appeared in Rodney-O & Joe Cooley's Summer Heat in 2002.
 Since then, he has been featured on many releases across the West Coast.
-Maylay wrote the majority of King T's album Ruthless Chronicles.
-He founded his independent label in 2005 with the money from GTA San Andreas and released his debut mixtape in the same year.
+Maylay wrote the majority of King T's studio album Ruthless Chronicles.
+He founded his independent label in 2005 with the money from Grand Theft Auto: San Andreas and released his debut mixtape in the same year.

 Pre-Lench Mob: 2006–2008

-In 2006, Maylay was featured in Deeyah's single "What Will It Be" with a music video.
+In 2006, Maylay was featured in Deeyah Khan's single "What Will It Be" with a music video.
 In the same year, he appeared in DJ Crazy Toones' CT Experience, it was the first collaboration of the trio DJ Crazy Toones, WC and Young Maylay.
-In 2007 the trio began working in Maylay's album The Real Coast Guard.
+In 2007 the trio began working in Maylay's studio album The Real Coast Guard.
 The album was released in 2008 and later that year, WC signed Young Maylay to Bigg Swang/Lench Mob.